make-demo-learn-math/make-demo-learn-math.github.io/doc/Outline.md

 - Writing a demo or a small game can be a great way to learn some of the mathematics behind today's video games.
-- For any serious game development it's probably best to use one of the existing game engines like Unity or Unreal which offer very high performance.
+- For serious game development it's likely more practical to use one of the existing game engines like Unity or Unreal which offer very high performance.
-- Using an engine or a framework often means that some of the really interesting math has been done for you and while that may be practical, it's still worthwhile to take a close look at some of the underlying principles and their history.
+- However, using one of those frameworks often means that some of the really interesting math has been done for you.
+- Writing your own small routines can give you more insight into the underlying principles and how they work.
 - I will share some of the topics that I've learned just by dabbling.
-- These algorithms look simple and yield impressive results, but they are also easy to get wrong which helps us to appreciate the remarkable efforts of the mathematicians and computer scientists who first discovered them.
+- These algorithms seem simple and elegant, but would have involved remarkable efforts by the mathematicians and computer scientists who first discovered them.

-# Some Motivation
+# Motivation

-Suppose we want to:
+Suppose that we want to:

-- Generate "random" points on a fictitious planet based on an initial "seed" such that every player will see the same pattern given the same initial seed.
+- Generate "random" points on a fictitious planet based on an initial "seed" such that every player will see the exact same pattern given the same initial seed.
 - Transition smoothly between views of the planet from a satellite, giving the illusion of inertia